jdereg/json-io/user-guide-writeOptions.md

    this feature allows longs to be sent to Javascript with all their precision, however, they will be Strings when received in the Javascript.
 This will let you display them correctly, for example.

-### `null`field values
-You can turn on this setting (off by default) so that fields that have null values are not output to JSON.
-For certain applications, this can dramatically reduce the size of the JSON output.
+### `null` Field Values

+In `json-io`, you have the option to configure how `null` values are handled during serialization.
+By default, fields with `null` values are included in the JSON output.
+However, you can change this setting to exclude `null` values, which can significantly reduce the size of the JSON output for applications where `null` fields are not necessary.

+#### Configuring `null` Value Exclusion
+To exclude `null` values from the JSON output, you need to activate this setting in the `WriteOptions`.
+This can be particularly beneficial in scenarios where minimizing the JSON size is critical or where the presence of `null` values offers no additional value:
 >#### `boolean` isSkipNullFields()
 >- [ ] Returns `true` indicating fields with null values will not be written, `false` will still output the field with an associated null value.
 The default is `false.`

 >#### `WriteOptionsBuilder` skipNullFields(`boolean skipNullFields`)
 >- [ ] Sets the boolean where `true` indicates fields with null values will not be written to the JSON, `false` will allow the field to still be written.

-### `Map`output format
+### `Map` Output Format

+`json-io` provides flexible serialization options for Java `Map` instances, accommodating different types of keys.

+#### Default Handling of `Map` Keys
-In Java, not all `Map` instances have `String` keys.
-If all keys are Strings, then the Map is output as a JSON object { }
+- **String Keys**: If all keys in the `Map` are `Strings,` `json-io` serializes the `Map` as a standard JSON object `{},` using the `Map's,` keys as the keys in the JSON object.
-with the keys of the `Map` as the keys of the JSON object.
-However, when the key is an object, then all the keys are output in an @keys:[] and the values are output as @values:[].
-If this option is set to true, Maps will always be written with @keys:[],@values:[] - no special treatment of all `String` keyed `Maps.`
+- **Object Keys**: When the keys are not all strings (e.g., they are objects), `json-io` handles this by serializing the keys and values separately.
+The keys are placed in an array under an `@keys` tag, and the corresponding values are listed in an `@values` array.
+This ensures that the structure and associations within the `Map` are preserved.

+#### Configuration Option
+If you prefer a consistent format for all `Map` instances, regardless of the key types, you can enable a setting to always serialize `Maps` using the `@keys:[], @values:[]` format.
+This option eliminates the special treatment for `Maps` with string-only keys:

 >#### `boolean` isForceMapOutputAsTwoArrays()
 >- [ ] Returns `true` if set to force Java Maps to be written out as two parallel arrays, once for keys, one array for values.
 The default is `false.`